alfalfacow/My-Lab-Notebook/Spatial Transcriptomics/2-Merging-&-Integration.md

 * 3.2: Oh No!
 * 3.3: Integration and Batch Effects Correction via Harmony

+4: Optional Visualizations
+* to be added soon
+* Troubleshooting low/hires images

+5: Finding markers
+* to be added soon
+* Troubleshooting FindMarkers for merged datasets

 # Step 1: Data Entry and merging
 ## 1.1: Data Entry
 First step: load all necessary libraries!